FriedrichWilhelmNietzsche/LucaHome-WPFApplication/README.md

 Part of the LucaHome-Project

-UWP client to remotely control sockets, view temperature and more of your home.
+WPF client to remotely control sockets, view temperature and more of your home.

 Only perfect with https://github.com/Gu3pardo/LucaHome-RaspberryServer